Fate of many-body localization in an Abelian lattice gauge theory: Probing nature of mid-spectrum eigenstates via

 We finally show $p(\mathcal{D})$ for even higher disorder, i.e., $\alpha=60$ (Fig.~\ref{fig:pDlargea}, top panel) and $\alpha=100$ (Fig.~\ref{fig:pDlargea}, bottom panel).
-While both cases show that $p(\mathcal{D})$ has a pronounced maximum at $\mathcal{D}$ close to $1/4$, with the weight being higher at for $\alpha=100$, the weight in the tails away from the maximum (see inset of both panels in Fig.~\ref{fig:pDlargea}) decay very slowly with system size, unlike the case of Fig.~\ref{fig:pDsmalla}. with these available sizes, it is not yet clear whether $p(\mathcal{D})$ ultimately converges to $\delta(1/4 -f(\alpha,L_y)-\mathcal{D})$ as the system size is increased (since MBL would imply finite, and not system spanning, active regions in typical mid-spectrum eigenstates) or there is an instability towards thermalization (akin to the case of $\alpha=30$ and $40$) but at larger length scales.
-Even at these high disorder values, comparing the $p(\mathcal{D})$ data for $6 \times 4$ ladder with $12 \times 2$ ladder shows that the wider ladder has a higher probability of large active regions in typical mid-spectrum eigenstates (see inset of both panels in Fig.~\ref{fig:pDlargea}).
-Based on the finite-size behavior of $p(\mathcal{D})$ for thin ladders with $L_x=2$, we can conclude that the critical disorder strength, $\alpha_c (L_y=2)$, for the transition to MBL in the thermodynamic limit is $\alpha_c (L_y=2)>40$, if at all finite.
-Furthermore, comparing $p(\mathcal{D})$ of $6 \times 4$ ladder with the data for the thin ladders strongly suggests that $\alpha_c(L_y=4) > \alpha_c (L_y=2)$.
+While both cases show that $p(\mathcal{D})$ has a pronounced maximum at $\mathcal{D}$ close to $1/4$, with the weight being higher for $\alpha=100$, the weight in the tails away from the maximum (see inset of both panels in Fig.~\ref{fig:pDlargea}) decay very slowly with system size, unlike the case of Fig.~\ref{fig:pDsmalla}.
+Furthermore, comparing the $p(\mathcal{D})$ data for $6 \times 4$ ladder with $12 \times 2$ ladder shows that the wider ladder has a higher probability of large active regions in typical mid-spectrum eigenstates (see inset of both panels in Fig.~\ref{fig:pDlargea}).
+Even at these high disorder values, since $\mathcal{D}$ fluctuates from $\mathcal{D}=1/4$ to around $0.15$ based on the form of the distribution $p(\mathcal{D})$, it seems to represent a {\emph{strongly fluctuating}} MBL regime at these lengthscales.

-The skewness (which is directly related to the third central moment) of the distribution, $p(\mathcal{D})$, presents another route to calculate a finite-size estimator for the location of the transition from ETH to MBL.
+A finite-size estimator for $\alpha_c$ can also be calculated from $p(\mathcal{D})$ for any given $L_x \times L_y$ and $\alpha$.
+The skewness (which is directly related to the third central moment) of the distribution, $p(\mathcal{D})$, presents a natural finite-size estimator for the location of the transition from ETH to MBL.
+This is because a positively (negatively) skewed distribution $p(\mathcal{D})$ is indicative of ETH (MBL) while zero skewness indicates a symmetric distribution.
 The adjusted Fisher-Pearson skewness coefficient is defined~\cite{skewnessarticle} for a data set $\{x_i\}$ of size $n$ with mean $\bar{x}$ and standard deviation $s$ as follows: